-I did think of another way, where the ARM template is deployed through a powershell script.
+I did think of another way, where the ARM template deploys through a powershell script.
 This way, the string with the single quotes will be given to the deployment through a powershell parameter.

 The single quotes are actually the biggest issue, the rest of the template is quite straightforward.

 When using OATH Authentication (like with Azure or Office 365, the connection will deploy broken as a user needs to approve the connection.

 A workaround for this is to deploy new Logic Apps to an existing resourcegroup with incremental mode.
 The apps can then use connections that already exist and are authorized.
 This works, but it might go against the lifecycle-theory for Resourcegroups.

 Another possibility is a script I found to clean up the connections with Powershell: https://github.com/logicappsio/LogicAppConnectionAuth

 This script will authorize the connections.
 But only if a user interacts with it, unfortunately.
 I haven’t been able to find a way without it.

 Combine powershell and ARM Templates for the least amount of effort

 I used the script mentioned above to get a function that will automate as far as possible.
 It will deploy the logic app and authorize the connections in one function, with the help of ARM templates.